brains-on-code/conducting-and-analyzing-human-studies/README.md

 We like to note that we defined the term `empirical` broadly and thus included many studies that would not hold a strict definition of empirical study.

-Here is a broad summary of the results:
+Here is a broad summary of the results (for more details, take a look at the files in literatureReview):

 | Venue | Year | Papers | Empirical | Human | Tasks | Aggregated | Single | Both | Other|
 |---|---|---|---|---|---|---|---|---|---|